 It probably doesn't come as a shock that alcohol (especially locally produced beer and wine) retails for much less than it does in other countries.
 All this means that unless a huge amount of luxury is involved, a night out on the town will leave partygoers with more than enough money for breakfast the next day.

-For those who have a vacation coming up, travel packages are sold at local travel agencies.
+For those who have a holiday coming up, travel packages are sold at local travel agencies.
 All-inclusive vacations to Turkey and Egypt are hot sellers, while outbound plane tickets from Ukraine to other destinations in Europe are available at a low price.

 - CON: Expensive electronics and clothing